Code-Institute-Submissions/Musical-Dublin/README.md

 * Font Type:
 1. The font chosen for the headings on the site is the 'Permanent Marker' font from Google fonts.
 This was chosen as it has a playful and non-formal look to it, suitable for a site dedicated to music.
-I felt it would be welcoming to the diverse usership that this site is aimed at, at least more than for example, the [Blabbermouth](https://www.blabbermouth.net) logo font which is an obvious choice for a site dedicated to heavy metal music and aimed mainly at fans of the genre.
+I felt it would be welcoming to the diverse usership that this site is aimed at, more so than a typical font for an Irish traditional website for example, like [ITMA](https://www.itma.ie/).
 A fallback font of sans-serif is included in case a browser cannot load the Permanent Marker font.
 2. The font chosen for all other text on the site is 'Alegreya' from Google Fonts with a fallback font of sans-serif.
 This was chosen for its easy readability.
 * Colour Scheme:
 1. As this is a site focusing on musical activity within the Dublin area, I decided on a combination of blue colours similar to the Dublin County flag.
-Four blue variants are used, these are Oxford Blue(#0A1128), Royal Blue(#001F54), Indigo Dye(#034078) and Celadon Blue(#1282A2).
+Five blue variants are used, these are Oxford Blue(#0A1128), Royal Blue(#001F54), Indigo Dye(#034078), Twitter Blue(#1da1f2) and Celadon Blue(#1282A2).
+White is the sixth colour which is also a colour associated with the county.
-The white colour, #FEFCFB, was used in the site because the Dublin GAA alternative jersey is a similar white colour and it contrasted with the other colours well.
 2. The colours were generated on an app called [Coolors](https://www.coolors.co) which gives five-colour lists of colours that compliment each other well.
 I had the above reasons in mind when I decided on the particular list that I used.
 * Images: